 • Computational thinking - Decomposition, pattern recognition, abstraction, and algorithmic design.

-Teaching cognitve robotics includes the capability to decompose a comples problem or task into easy to solvable or understandable subtasks.
-TODO: Cognitive Robotics special
+Teaching cognitve robotics includes the capability to decompose a complex problem or task into easy to solvable or understandable subtasks.

 Following the decomposition, subtasks are solved by identifying patterns.
 These solutions are based on experience and known problem solving processes.